ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Mobile-Minter.md

 ### Can my prepaid gas fee balance be returned to me?

 Yes, please contact us to arrange the return of any remaining funds to the original depositing wallet.
+To have the remaining ETH returned, ensure that the funds were initially transferred to the Mobile Minter's hot wallet from an address capable of receiving ETH on behalf of your organization.
+The unspent ETH can only be sent back to the original sender's wallet.

 ### Can multiple projects be managed simultaneously through the Mobile Minter app?